syncfusion-content/javascript-docs/js/BulletGraph/Overview.md

 ---
 layout: post
-title: Overview
+title: Overview in JavaScript BulletGraph widget | Syncfusion
-description: overview
+description: You can learn here about the overview of Syncfusion JavaScript BulletGraph control and more details.
 platform: js
 control: BulletGraph
 documentation: ug
 api: /api/js/ejbulletgraph
 ---

-# Overview
+# Overview with JavaScript BulletGraph

 **BulletGraphs** are easy to interpret and also it conveys much more information to the user by visualizing the data in a small amount of space.
 It is generally used to compare a primary measure to one or more other measures in the context of qualitative ranges of performance.
 Occasionally, the **BulletGraphs** are also used to compare the same measure across multiple categories.